Our Governance

 The board is appointed under the Health and Wellbeing Act 2019, which requires a member to have qualifications and experience in areas including law, business, public health, academia, community service organisations or the not-for-profit sector or other areas the Minister for Health and Minister for Ambulance Services considers relevant.
 The Act also requires that at least one board member must be an Aboriginal person or a Torres Strait Islander.

-Mr Stephen Ryan is a professional board member, senior executive and educator with over forty years’ experience in strategic leadership, governance and service delivery.
+Mr Stephen Ryan is a professional board member, senior executive and educator with over 40 years’ experience in strategic leadership, governance and service delivery.

-Mr Ryan has extensive exposure across the public, union, superannuation and not-for-profit sectors in his various roles as a secondary school teacher, a Trustee of the QSuper Board, and a director of QInvest.
-Mr Ryan is currently a Director of the Residential Tenancies Authority Qld and chair of its Risk and Audit Committee.
-He is also a Director of GROW, a national not-for-profit community-based organisation helping Australians recover from mental illness through programs of mutual support and personal development.
-Mr Ryan was an executive member and President of the Queensland Teachers’ Union.
+Mr Ryan has had extensive exposure across the public, union, superannuation and not-for-profit sectors in his various roles as a secondary school teacher, a Trustee of the QSuper Board and a Director of Qinvest.
+Mr Ryan is also the Chairperson and a Director of the Residential Tenancies Authority Queensland and an ex-officio member of its Risk and Audit Committee; he is also a Director of GROW, a national not-for-profit community-based organisation helping Australians recover from mental illness through programs of mutual support and personal development.
+Further, Mr Ryan was previously an executive member and President of the Queensland Teachers’ Union.

-Ms Anna Voloschenko is a Health Professional with over 30 years’ experience encompassing public health, health promotion, health protection and population health.
-Presently she is an independent Consumer Advisor and strategic planner on matters related to the health of populations and communities who live in Queensland.
-Throughout her career, Ms Voloschenko has been involved in the development of major public health and health promotion campaigns which included community education and associated workforce both nationally and at a State level.
-For many years Ms Voloschenko has championed health issues including health literacy and challenges facing culturally and linguistically diverse Queenslanders.
+Ms Voloschenko is a health professional with more than 30 years’ experience encompassing public health, health promotion, health protection and population health.
+Ms Voloschenko is an independent consumer advisor and strategic planner on matters relating to the health of populations and communities who live in Queensland.
+Throughout her career, Ms Voloschenko has been involved in the development of major public health and health promotion campaigns, which included community education and associated workforce both nationally and at a state level.
+For many years, Ms Voloschenko has championed health issues including health literacy and challenges facing culturally and linguistically diverse Queenslanders.
 She also advocates for equity and inclusion for all.
-As a result of her efforts she was awarded an Outstanding Individual Achiever Award by Multicultural Queensland in 2019.
+As a result of her efforts, Ms Voloschenko was awarded an Outstanding Individual Achiever Award by Multicultural Queensland in 2019.

 Ms Jane Williams is an experienced registered nurse and holds qualifications in management, community service coordination and rural and remote health.
 Since 1992, Ms Williams has worked in rural and remote areas of Western Queensland and continues to practice as a wellness nurse at the Barcaldine Medical Centre and cares for people with chronic disease and mental illness.
 Living and working as part of a rural and remote community has provided Ms Williams with valuable insights to the issues and challenges facing these communities.

-Ms Williams also holds a number of key board appointments with Central West Hospital and Health Board, Queensland Music Festival, CheckUP, Royal Flying Doctors Service (Queensland) Foundation, Queensland Mental Health Drug and Alcohol Advisory Council and Central West Rural Wellness Network.
+Ms Williams also holds a number of key board appointments including Chair of the Central West Hospital and Health Board, Queensland Music Festival, CheckUP, Royal Flying Doctors Service (Queensland) Foundation, Queensland Mental Health Drug and Alcohol Advisory Council and Central West Rural Wellness Network.